Top 10 Interview Questions and Answers: Introduction to Embedded Systems (Basic)

 Ans: In Airplane, numerous embedded systems are used for different purposes, such as maintain oxygen level inside the airplane, determine the weather condition, altitude, location, orientation, speed, fuel indicator, autopilot feature, etc. These features significantly help the pilot by reducing the workload and prevent any other human error.

 Q3.
 What are the other applications of embedded systems?

 Ans: Other embedded systems applications include Robotics, Security Devices, Access Control (e.g., RFID), Home Appliances, Automobiles, Manufacturing Industries, Nuclear Power Plants, etc.

 Q4.
 What are the constraints of embedded systems employed in airplane?

 Ans:Below are the some constrains:

 - Security: It should be secure.
-Nobody able to access control system of airplane without proper privileges.
-Passengers not able to interfere/access any control system which may cause problems for pilot.
+Nobody can access the control system of an airplane without proper privileges.
+Passengers cannot interfere with/access any control system, which may cause problems for pilots.

 - Reliability: It should be reliable.
-0.0000000000001% of error in any sensor output also may result into numerous accidents and human life loss.
-Ideally, probability of mistake/wrong results by the embedded systems employed in airplanes should be zero.
+0.0000000000001% of error in any sensor output also may result in numerous accidents and human life loss.
+Ideally, the probability of mistake/wrong results by the embedded systems employed in airplanes should be zero.

 Q5.
 Is Internet of Things (IoT) devices also example of embedded systems?